 An opinion paper by André de Roos and Peter van Tienderen in NRC about the new nature manegement plan for the Oostvaardersplassen.

-IBED researchers are involved in developing a bird radar that can be used to reduce the number birds killed by wind turbines.
+IBED researchers are involved in developing a bird migration prediction model that can be used to reduce the number birds killed by wind turbines.
 Willem Bouten explains more about this line of research in the TV programme 'Monitor'.

 Gulls are increasingly causing nuisance in Dutch cities.
 IBED researcher Judy Shamoun-Baranes explains in AD Haagse Courant why gulls move to the cities and that the presence of gulls can also be seen as usefull.